 Exteriors of 'Doris Mann''s house were shot at home of actress Connie Stevens.
 Connie Stevens, like Carrie Fisher's mother Debbie Reynolds, was once married to Carrie Fisher's father Eddie Fisher.
-Stevens is the mother of Carrie Fisher's step-sisters Tricia Leigh Fisher and Joely Fisher.
+Stevens is the mother of Carrie Fisher's half sisters Tricia Leigh Fisher and Joely Fisher.

 In a scene from early in the movie, Lowell is dressing down Suzanne for her drug-use on set, and the film crew are clearly seen near-by.
 One of the crew is wearing a crew shirt from "Evil Angels," the Australian title of A Cry in the Dark, which starred Meryl Streep.